zlagpacan/437_OoO/README.md

   - only acts as TSO in single very specific case
   - in vast majority of cases, behavior follows Sequential Consistency
 - out-of-order cores
-- blocking icache
+- blocking icaches
-- non-blocking dcache
+- non-blocking dcaches

 ### Core